CodeInAVan/cicd-oidc-authentication/README.md

 ### What is OpenID Connect (OIDC) and why should I use this?

 OpenID Connect allows your workflows/pipelines to exchange short-lived tokens directly from your cloud provider.
 This guide pulls together information from various sources to try and provide a single technical resource to help you implement OIDC in your code pipelines.

+Credit for content below goes mainly to [GitHub Docs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect )

 ### Overview of OpenID Connect.